sefasaid/chuck-norris/README.md

 ## Project structure

 I separate pages & components & services.
-I could do like shared library but this is small project so I don't want to make to complex.

-Also I could use lazy loading in routing and create modules for every page but again it's small project.
+Also I did use lazy loading in routing and create modules for every.

-Also I create a base component because of there were some functions same with two pages.
-Thanks for typescript we can inherit the class.

 ## like my project?